 - A. Describe how your project will transform the non-motorized environment?
 Address the potential for this project to support existing and planned housing, especially affordable housing.
+Applicants are encouraged to apply for the California Department of Housing and Community Development's (HCD) Prohousing Designation Program and to describe how local policies align with prohousing criteria.
+If housing is not an issue for the community, explain why it is not a concern.
+If applicable, include a discussion of the transformative nature of the non-infrastructure component.

 - B. Describe how other new or proposed funded projects or policies in the vicinity of this project will attribute to the transformative nature of this project?
-As you address this question consider project types (including the following):
+As you address this question, consider project types (including the following):

 - Transit

 - Land Use

-- Overall non-motorized network
+- The overall non-motorized network

+- Local policies and/or ordinances